elementalconcept/rx-persist/projects/lib/README.md

 ## Example

-Check [ng-sample-app](https://github.com/elementalconcept/rx-persist/tree/master/ng-sample-app) for a simple usage example in an Angular application.
+Check [this example](https://github.com/elementalconcept/rx-persist/src/app) for a simple usage example in an Angular application.

 ## API